-HON.
-MS J. BÉRENGER - UNPARLIAMENTARY CONDUCT - NAMING
+HON, MS J. BÉRENGER - UNPARLIAMENTARY CONDUCT - NAMING

 Hon.
 Members, pursuant to the provisions of Standing Order 48, I named hon.
-Ms Joanna Bérenger for arguing with the Chair and for challenging the authority of the Chair in a most undignified manner and for persistently and willfully obstructing the business of the House despite having been informed that the time allotted to her had expired and she was talking outside the ambit of the Bill.
+Ms Joanna undignified manner and for persistently and willfully obstructing the business of the House despite having been informed that the time allotted to her had expired and she was talking outside the ambit of the Bill.